How To Delete All Spotify Songs

 Many music lovers that use a huge streaming service such as Spotify or Apple music have a tendency to turn into hoarders at some point.
-After months, or years, of collecting music, you might end up with a huge library filled with a ton of songs that you may no longer want to listen to, causing you skip whenever you stumble upon them, ruining your flow.
+After months, or years, of collecting music, you might end up with a huge library filled with a ton of songs that you may no longer want to listen to, causing you to skip whenever you stumble upon them, ruining your flow.

 Sure, sometimes the nostalgia kicks in and you’re glad to hear a song you haven’t heard for a long time, but how often does this happen?
 A much more likely scenario is one when you get frustrated by having to manually choose the songs that you want to listen to among so many of them that you have to skip.